 Rapidly Increasing Magnetization (RIM) Waveforms

 Rapidly Increasing Magnetization (RIM) waveforms are off-line waveforms recorded during startups when the rotor field is initially excited.
 During this period, the rotor magnetic field strength is rapidly increasing.
 Since the bypassed turns created by turn shorts are still electrically contiguous, a changing magnetic field will induce a counter-current in those turns, producing a magnetic field that opposes the field from the active turns (Lenz’s Law).
-This bucking flux strongly reduces the field above the affected coil slots, producing much smaller peaks in coils than seen in the on-line data.
-The calculated number of turn shorts is strongly amplified over what is seen in the on-line data.
+This bucking flux strongly reduces the field above the affected coil slots, producing much smaller peaks than are seen in the on-line data.
+As a result, the calculated number of turn shorts is strongly amplified over what is seen in the on-line waveforms.

 RIM waveforms cannot be used to quantify the number of shorts that are in a coil, but they provide strong confirmation of the shorts seen in the on-line data.